etherforce/FeTSy/fetsy/webclient/scripts/app.coffee.md

 # Base file for FeTSy AngularJS app

 Initiate new angular module with the name 'FeTSy'.
-Load external libraries (AngularWAMP and JSData) as dependencies.
+Load external libraries (angular-moment, AngularWAMP and JSData) as dependencies.
 Load internal services and controllers as dependencies.

     angular.module 'FeTSy', [
+        'angularMoment'
+        'vxWamp'
         'js-data'
-        'vxWamp'
         'FeTSy.services'
         'FeTSy.controllers'
     ]